JaxPlays-Inc/jaxplays.org/content/reviews/2023-08-19-tick-tick-boom-review.md

 ---
 title: "The 5 & Dime's 'Tick, Tick...
-Boom!' – An Intimate Masterpiece Capturing the Essence of Artistic Struggle"
+Boom!' – An Intimate Masterpiece Capturing the Essence of the Artistic Struggle"
 description: ""
 date: 2023-08-19T13:38:13.736Z
 preview: ""